 The proposed development as Restoration and Shitalakhya- Dhaleshwari River Connecting Canal will be a visionary and unique urban and waterways project in the context of Bangladesh.
 Narayanganj, acquiring the status of City Corporation in 2011, is facing the demand to address various issues for city dwellers, such as recreation, leisure and urban breathing facilities.
 The project is carrying an important intention to restore the existing canal of the city with the appropriate restoration of the environment as well as ensuring the recreation and amusement for all age group of city dwellers.
 Identifying an appropriate design concept and pragmatic visualization will, no doubt is the pre-requisites for the development intervention for undertaking of such a sizeable project.

-Due to neglect for long time of sewage openings in the canal it had become a dumping gabase ditch & an eyesore to the people of city because of emitting foul odors.
+Due to neglect for long time of sewage openings in the canal it had become a dumping garbage ditch & an eyesore to the people of city because of emitting foul odors.
 Several sewerage canals regularly drop huge amount of polluted water.
 The canal is now disconnected from the river Shitalakhya at east by filling it with earth.
 Once upon a time it was a navigated canal.
 Various types of country boats with jute, jute products and essential goods come from different places to Narayanganj through this canal for different trade & commerce as it is the commercial & industrial old town & famous for business center.
 So, the authority of Narayanganj City Corporation intends to take up the task to restore & beautify the canal and provide the public with recreational space by constructing Landscape around the belt of it in order to relieve the people.
 This project will include the cleaning of the canal by removing the dumped garbage & excavating the slushy earth.

 The overall vision for the Baburail Canal Restoration Project as expressed by the Mayor of NCC aims in 2011 is to restore the Canals to full navigation in the interests of conservation, biodiversity and local quality of life, and to use the restoration as a catalyst for wider social, economic and environmental regeneration in areas neighboring the canal.
 A fundamental aim of the Restoration Project is to balance the need for restoration with the need to conserve the historic environment and protect biodiversity.
 The NCC is determined to carry out the restoration of the canals in an exemplary manner, according to recognized principles of sustainability.
 The project will thus demonstrate good practice in waterway regeneration, protecting and enhancing both the built heritage and the natural environment, and this conservation-led approach will underpin all aspects of the work.